Pupillage Recruitment

 Number of Pupils

 Chambers offer up to three 12-month pupillages, terminable at the end of the twelve months by either Chambers or the pupil, but this policy is reviewable each year by the Pupillage Committee in consultation with the Management Committee of Chambers.
-Pupillages for a shorter period will be considered for successful candidates where appropriate but must be made through the Pupillage Gateway in line with all other applications.
+Pupillages for a shorter period will be considered for successful candidates where appropriate but ALL applications, irrespective of length, must be made through the Pupillage Gateway.

-Depending upon workload, Chambers accommodates Probationary Tenancies (formerly known as third-six pupillage), each 6-months in length (some of whom may have completed 12 months pupillages with 25 Bedford Row, some of who may be external candidates).
+Chambers also welcomes applications for Probationary Tenancies (formerly known as third-six pupillage), each 6-months in length (some of whom may have completed 12 months pupillages with 25 Bedford Row, some of who may be external candidates).

 Advertisement of Pupillages

-In accordance with the ‘Pupillage Funding & Advertising Requirements’ issued by the Bar Standards Board (Annex R to the BSB Handbook), all 1st and 2nd six month pupillages offered by Chambers are advertised through the Pupillage Gateway website.
+In accordance with the ‘Pupillage Funding & Advertising Requirements’ issued by the Bar Standards Board (Annex R to the BSB Handbook), all First and Six month pupillages offered by Chambers are advertised through the Pupillage Gateway website.

 Applications for Pupillage